sergeiivankov/instagram-unsubscribing-non-reciprocal/README.md

 # instagram-unsubscribing-non-reciprocal

-Chromiu-based browsers extension to automatic unsubscribe from non-reciprocal in Instagram
+Chromium-based browsers extension to automatic unsubscribe from non-reciprocal in Instagram